Anthony Tassi, Chief Executive Officer

 emily_rifkin

-Emily Rifkin, Associate Manager of Development
+Emily Rifkin, Manager of Development

 As a child, Emily fell in love with reading when she read A Tree Grows in Brooklyn, a book whose protagonist also experiences the transformative power of literacy.
 She has since spent over a decade working in the education world.
 After completing her Bachelor of Arts in Sociology and Anthropology from Carleton College in Northfield, MN, she has worked for nonprofits and public schools in Minneapolis, New York, and Alès, France.
 She is particularly committed to working to address racial and economic inequities in education.
 In her spare time, Emily enjoys cooking, designing clothing, running, and seeing live music.
 EmilyR@literacypartners.org